fsr/ese-website-jekyll/sources/_en/links/01-studies.md

 #### Official study schedule (Studienablaufplan)

 The official study schedule determines which courses you should cover in which semester, how much time you should allocate for them and how many credit points they yield.
 It gives you an overview at which time you should do an internship or vacation.
-Keep in mind tho that the order is not mandatory.
+Keep in mind though that the order is not mandatory.
 You can find the official study schedule on the last page of the [study regulations](#).

 #### Modules/courses

 Modules can contain lectures, exercises and practical training.
 The content of a module is recorded in the related module description, which you can find either on the website of the module or in the PDF of the [study regulations](#).
-In it you'll find the contents and goals of a course, its prerequesites and the graded performance required.
+In it you'll find the contents and goals of a course, its  prerequisites and the graded performance required.

 #### Credit points

 Credit points measure the time spent per module or degree by a student.
-In particular 1 so called ECTS-point is worth 30 hours of work.
-How many credit points a module yields is recorded in the official study schedule and in the related module description.
+In particular, 1 so called ECTS-point is worth 30 hours of work.
+How many credit points a module yield is recorded in the official study schedule and in the related module description.

 #### ZIH-Login

 You will receive your own personal **Uni-Login** from the ZIH (the centre for information services and high performance computing), with which you can log in to your [Mail](https://msx.tu-dresden.de/){:target="_blank"}-Account, the campus wide WiFi "[eduroam](https://tu-dresden.de/zih/dienste/service-katalog/arbeitsumgebung/zugang_datennetz/#section-0){:target="_blank"}" (also available at many other campuses world wide!) and all other uni related platforms.
-Additionally you can use it on many platforms to get student discounts, like [Microsofts](https://e5.onthehub.com/WebStore/Welcome.aspx?ws=b05da5a4-749b-e011-969d-0030487d8897&vsro=8 "Microsoft Imagine - Free Microsoft-Licenses"){:target="_blank"} (Free Licenses), Spotify and many more.
+Additionally, you can use it on many platforms to get student discounts, like [Microsofts](https://e5.onthehub.com/WebStore/Welcome.aspx?ws=b05da5a4-749b-e011-969d-0030487d8897&vsro=8 "Microsoft Imagine - Free Microsoft-Licenses"){:target="_blank"} (Free Licenses), Spotify and many more.

 #### jExam (Enrollment)

 On the online-platform jExam you will enroll in your seminar group and courses, and later receive your **exam results**.
 On **[Wednesday](/2018/events)** you will choose your seminar group together with a tutor from your seminar group using jExam.

-***For all international students - DSE, CL Students and Exchangestudents, who only partake in 1-2 semesters at the faculty: please refer to the 'Service Center for International Students' in the room INF/2018.***
+***For all international students - DSE, CL Students and Exchange Students, who only partake in 1-2 semesters at the faculty: please refer to the 'Service Center for International Students' in the room INF/2018.***

 #### Mailing lists
-All kinds of informations relevant to students are distributed via mailing lists.
+All kinds of information relevant to students are distributed via mailing lists.
 A complete list can be found on the [FSR website](https://www.ifsr.de/studium:mailinglisten){:target="_blank").
 ### Campus

 #### Campus Navigator